I'm an Aesthetician—These Are the Best Skincare Ingredients of All Time

-As an esthetician, I’m faced with skincare-related questions from clients, friends, colleagues, and even strangers on the internet, on an almost daily basis.
-While common questions include how to get rid of acne, the best way to treat dry skin, and product recommendations for dark under-eye circles, in the past year I’ve noticed an increase in questions related specifically to skincare ingredients.
-When should I start using retinol?"
+As an aesthetician, I’m faced with skincare-related questions from clients, friends, colleagues and even strangers on the internet on an almost daily basis.
+Whilst common questions include what the best skincare brands are, how to carry out the perfect skincare routine, how get rid of acne, the best way to treat dry skin and product recommendations for dark under-eye circles, in the past year I’ve noticed an increase in questions related specifically to skincare ingredients.
+"When should I start using retinol?"
 "Is niacinamide good for acne-prone skin?" and "What is hyaluronic acid?" are now some of the most-asked questions in my DMs and WhatsApp messages.

-It’s all part of the growing interest in skincare we’ve seen post-pandemic—Google searches for ‘skincare ingredients’ have more than doubled in the past 3 years—and it makes total sense.
+It’s all part of the growing interest in skincare we’ve seen post-pandemic—Google searches for ‘skincare ingredients’ have more than doubled in the past three years—and it makes total sense.
 As people are becoming more clued up about skincare, it’s understandable that they’re spending time investigating and analysing formulas to check out what ingredients are in their skincare before buying it.
 After all, knowing exactly what ingredients you’re using and how they work is the best way to ensure you’re directly targeting your individual skin goals.

 Download or screenshot our cheat sheet ready for your next skincare investment!

 So, where to start?
 There’s a lot of noise out there about Wholesale Replica Bag trending ingredients, which can make it hard to separate the truth from the marketing, but the best skincare ingredients are the tried-and-tested heroes that brands have been formulating with for years.
-They’ve been through rounds of clinical testing, have benefitted from scientific innovation, and have real proven results that stand as testament to their efficacy.
+They’ve been through rounds of clinical testing, have benefitted from scientific innovation, and have real, proven results that stand as testament to their efficacy.
 I asked dermatologists Sonia Khorana and Zainab Laftah for their top ingredient recommendations, from niacinamide and retinol to vitamin C and ceramides.

 If an ingredient has made it onto this list, you know that it’s one of the best…

-1. Hyaluronic acid
+1. Hyaluronic Acid

-2. Retinol
+2. Retinoids

 3. Vitamin C